mr-asa/comfyui_utils/README.md

 ### requirements_check.py

 Compares the version of the installed package with the latest one.\
-Prescribes a list of required packagejs in requrements.txt and the ability to update them.
+Prescribes a list of required packages in requrements.txt and the ability to update them.

 ---
 ### png_to_json.py

-Convert all workflow from .jpeg and .png metadata to .json files\ in chosen folder.
+Convert all workflow from .jpeg and .png metadata to .json files in chosen folder.